berkeley-cdss/course-site-quarto/README.md

    h.
 Modify the link at `website->tools->href` to point to the GitHub repository for the class, rather than the template repository (or remove the GitHub link altogether; it shows up under the website logo and above the search bar in the upper left of the site.

 1. Enable GitHub Pages in the repository.
 Go to Settings > Pages > Source > GitHub Actions (Beta).
-Because a github action is contained within the template, it will run when the template is instantiated and may fail until this step is completed.
+Because a GitHub action is contained within the template, it will run when the template is instantiated and may fail until this step is completed.

 ### README Content for Actual Class Repositories

 This is the repository for the course website and course material for Statistics 555 for Fall 2024.
-The website for which this content is the source materials is available at `stat555.berkeley.edu/fall-2024`.
+The website for which this content is the source materials is available at <https://stat555.berkeley.edu/fall-2024>.

 For instructors: please see [these instructions](https://github.com/berkeley-scf/stat999-quarto#instructions-for-course-staff) on how to use this repository.